Hong Kong University Students' Union: Structure

 The highest authority of the Union were the General Meeting (GM) and General Polling (GP).
 The quorum for both the General Meeting or General Polling was 10% of the full members prior to the union's dissolution.
-The General Meeting was hardly ever called, mostly due to the difficulty in finding venues to accommodate the large amount of members at the meeting.
+The General Meeting was hardly ever called, mostly due to the difficulty in finding venues to accommodate the large number of members at the meeting.
 General Pollings were held almost every year.

 There were 122 student societies affiliated to HKUSU prior to the dissolution These students' societies and clubs were categorised into six main groups: Campus media, Faculty and academic societies, Hall students' association, Sports clubs (forming the Sports Association, HKUSU), Cultural clubs (forming the Cultural Association, HKUSU) and Independent clubs (forming the Independent Clubs Association, HKUSU).
 These societies are now associated with the university's Co-Curricular Support Office instead following the union's dissolution.

 Union Council

 The second highest authority and highest standing authority of the Union was the Union Council.
 Its functions were to represent the students of the University in such matters as affect their interests and to afford a recognized means of communication between the general body of the students and the University authorities.

 Elected at the first meeting in every session, the Council Chairperson was the presiding member of the Union Council.
 The Chairperson had to be a Union Councillor of the past session to be elected Chairperson of the current session; if the Chairperson was also a Union Councillor of the current session, the Chairperson had to resign from the original representation and the seat would be substituted if necessary.
 When any member was in the Chair, the member could not move, second or vote on motions.

 Also elected at the first meeting in every session, the Honorary Secretary headed the Union Council Secretariat.
 There were no specific requirements for seeking to be elected Honorary Secretary, but if the person, same as the Chairperson, was a Union Councillor of the current session, the person would have had to resign from the original representation and the seat would be substituted if seen necessary.
 The Honorary Secretary had the full right to speak, but could not move, second or vote on motions.